walles/loadviz/libloadviz/README.md

 * Make bars slide into place when metrics are updated.
 Physics engine!
 * Poll battery charge state as well
 * Visualize battery charge as a blue sky (full) or a starry night (empty)

+### Done

+* Make the library export some C API that gets called by the Swift app